They Knew: Victims Of Paedophile French Surgeon Blame Systemic Failure - UrduPoint

 'They Knew': Victims Of Paedophile French Surgeon Blame Systemic Failure

-Rennes, (APP - UrduPoint / Pakistan Point News - 18th Feb, 2025) A French surgeon to stand trial over raping or sexually assaulting almost 300 patients, mostly children, practised for decades right up until his retirement despite a conviction for owning abusive images of children and colleagues sounding the alarm, an AFP investigation shows.
+Rennes, (APP - UrduPoint / Pakistan Point News - 19th Feb, 2025) A French surgeon to stand trial for raping or sexually assaulting almost 300 patients, most of them children, practised for decades despite a conviction for owning abusive images of children and colleagues sounding the alarm, an AFP investigation shows.

 Joel Le Scouarnec, 74, is already in jail after a court in 2020 found him guilty of abusing four children, including two of his nieces.